Model Risk in Machine-Learning Distributional IV Estimation: Empirical Application: The Distributional Impact of 401(k) Participation on Financial Assets

 \subsection{Context and Data}

-We use data from the 1991 Survey of Income and Program Participation (SIPP), previously analysed in the context of 401(k) effects by \citet{chernozhukov2004impact} and \citet{belloni2014high}, among others.
-The dataset originally contains 9,915 observations of household reference persons.
-Our analysis focuses on several key variables.
-These include the outcome ($Y$), which is net financial assets (\texttt{net\_tfa}).
-The treatment ($W$) is participation in a 401(k) plan (\texttt{p401}), a binary indicator.
-The instrument ($Z$) is eligibility for a 401(k) plan (\texttt{e401}), also a binary indicator.
-Finally, covariates ($X$) consist of a set of demographic and economic characteristics.
-These include income (\texttt{inc}), age (\texttt{age}), education (\texttt{educ}), marital status (\texttt{marr}), family size (\texttt{fsize}), two-earner status (\texttt{twoearn}), defined benefit pension status (\texttt{db}), IRA participation (\texttt{pira}), and homeownership (\texttt{hown}).
-Data and code for all analyses are available at \url{https://github.com/shawcharles/kan-d-iv-late}.
+We use the same SIPP sample analyzed by \citet{chernozhukov2004impact} and later work on 401(k) participation, consisting of 9,915 household reference persons.
+The outcome is net financial assets (\texttt{net\_tfa}), the treatment is 401(k) participation (\texttt{p401}), and the instrument is 401(k) eligibility (\texttt{e401}).
+Covariates include income, age, education, marital status, family size, two-earner status, defined-benefit pension status, IRA participation, and homeownership.
+The core specification uses the raw covariates, no trimming, five cross-fitting folds, and 30 outcome-grid points between the 1st and 99th sample percentiles.